Heritage - 34: London Bridge, Far From Falling Down - a History From Roman Times to the Present

-The landmark celebrated in song was directly under the present one here
+The landmark celebrated in song was on the same alignment as the present one here, the remains directly under it...

 The London Bridge you see above is the most recent - opened to traffic in 1973 - of the bridges that spanned the river from when the Romans built the first one in the first century of colonisation.
 Beyond the bridge is the Borough of Southwark